Flutter Push

 -

-Refer to iOS Push Notifications setup and follow the same steps till step 4 in the document and in your runner application in Xcode, please configure the push notifications in your Flutter project.
+Refer to iOS Push Notifications setup and follow the same steps till step 4 in the document and in your runner application in Xcode.
+Ensure you configure the push notifications in your Flutter project.

 -